 Travel from the land of high fashion to the birthplace of pizza.
 Find out about taking the train from Milan to Naples.

-Cosmopolitan Milan may not seem like it has much in common with gritty Naples, but both are famous for perfectly Italian things—fashion designers and pizza.
-Not only that, the gorgeous Galleria Vittorio Emanuele I in Milan was the inspiration for the Galleria Umberto I in Naples.
-Whether you're going to Naples to do more shopping, to stuff yourself with pizza, or to visit nearby sights, one thing is clear—it's a good idea to take the train.
+Cosmopolitan Milan may not seem like it has much in common with Naples, but both are famous for authentic Italian fashion and Neapolitan pizza.
+In fact, the gorgeous Galleria Vittorio Emanuele I in Milan was the inspiration for the Galleria Umberto I in Naples.
+Whether you're going to Naples to do more shopping, to stuff yourself with pizza, or to visit nearby sights, one thing is clear—the best way to get there is by train.

-Make no mistake, the train journey from Milan to Naples isn't short—on average Italy's high-speed trains cover the 481 miles (775 km) in about 4.5 hours—but driving would take you at least 8 hours, not counting stops for food or fuel or sightseeing.
-Relax on the train trip and save yourself the hassle.
+The train journey from Milan to Naples isn't short, on average Italy's high-speed trains cover the 481 miles (775 km) in about 4.5 hours, but driving would take you at least 8 hours, not counting stops for food, or fuel, or sightseeing.
+Relax on the train trip and save yourself the hassle of driving.

 Frequent Trains from Milan to Naples

-Trenitalia's high-speed Alta Velocità (AV) trains leave Milan's Centrale station headed for Naples' Centrale station 1-2 times per hour during most of the weekdays, for a grand total of 55 trains making the trip each day.
-The first leaves Milan at 6:08 a.m., the last at 7:30 p.m., and the fastest trains make the journey in 4 hours 15 minutes.
+High-speed Alta Velocità (AV) trains leave Milan's Centrale station headed for Naples' Centrale station 1-2 times per hour during most of the weekdays, for a grand total of 55 trains making the trip each day.
+The first leaves Milan at 6:08 a.m., the last at 7:30 p.m., and the fastest trains make the journey in 4 hours and 15 minutes.

 There are some slower trains making the connection, though these can take more than eight hours even without needing to change trains along the way.
 Ticket prices on this route range from $44-157.

 Italo's trains also connect Milano Centrale with Napoli Centrale.
-These trains offer direct service, too, and the trip takes between 4 hours 15 mintues and 5 hours.
+These trains offer direct service too, and the trip takes between 4 hours and 5 hours.
 There are 19 Italo trains making this trip on most days.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.